Tax season can be stressful for anyone.

 But for people with lower incomes it can be especially difficult, due to increasingly expensive tax preparation fees.

-P+P is supported by volunteers like Scott Schachtman, a financial advisor in RBC Wealth Management’s Edina, Minnesota office, who has served as a financial advocate with the nonprofit for nearly seven years.
+P+P is supported by volunteers like Scott Schachtman, a financial advisor in the RBC Wealth Management–U.S. Edina, Minn. office, who has served as a financial advocate with the nonprofit for nearly 10 years.
 In that role, Schachtman has worked with P+P customers to go over their financial situation with a focus on finding ways for them to save some of their tax refund.

 “These are great people working hard, trying to get ahead,” Schachtman says.
 “Prepare + Prosper helps them get on the right track.”